Wild Foodies of Philly

 We should consider non-natives an inevitable evolution in plant diversity.

 The other thing to keep in mind is the reason for using pesticides to begin with.
-If thereís a disease, itís often because of manmade changes to the environment, such as dams and monocultures (i.e., farming, lawns and pine plantations) are not healthy situations to begin with.
-And many other perceived ďharmfulĒ situations arenít so bad after all.
+If thereís a disease, itís often because of manmade changes to the environment, such as dams, monocultures, conventional farming, lawns and pine plantations, are not healthy situations to begin with.
+And many other perceived ďharmfulĒ situations, such as insect blights, arenít so bad after all.
 Basically, itís better to let nature take its course.
-Here is a good article on that subject, with the exception of one mention of chemical dousing - https://patch.com/missouri/eureka-wildwood/tent-caterpillars-have-taken-to-walking-now-87fb749a

 2 MUST-READ BOOKS!